 The foundational part of paintless dent repair is PDR theory.
-PDR theory has evolved as technology and innovation has developed in the paintless dent repair industry.
+PDR theory has evolved as technology and innovation have developed in the paintless dent repair industry.
 The PDR theory today is quite different than even 5 years ago.
 Innovation continues to develop PDR theory.
-An example is last years release of a new theory to repair crease dents.
-Today’s PDR theory is easier understand, learn, and master than before.
+An example is last year’s release of a new theory to repair crease dents.
+Today’s PDR theory is easier to understand, learn, and master than before.

 PDR Training Videos

 The technicians are learning PDR theory from DVD’s produced in the 1990’s that come with most tool kits.
 These videos are so bad that, back in the day, we were told by the PDR masters to forget everything from the videos.
 But, not all videos are bad.
 An Example is Dent Trainer videos are good supplementary background or reinforcement training.

 YouTube has been a major source of trying to learn PDR.
 Again, most videos are not produced by actual instructors, and they teaching PDR theory from years ago.
 Even some current trainers I have caught on YouTube speaking old PDR theory but performing current PDR theory.
 Plus, the difficulty with videos as a training tool is the difficulty of learning 3-dimensional theory from a 2-dimensional source.
 The two-dimensional training aids of videos only give you part of the picture.
 Compounded to the confusion is a 2-minute video showing a repair taking hours to perform by a master technician.
 Wow, it looks so easy…Not!
 Videos have their place but not for initial training.